• haecceity •

 Meaning: 1.
 That essence of an individual that distinguishes it from all other similar individuals, the "here-and-nowness" of a thing.
 2. One of the properties that makes up our haecceity.

-Notes: For the past few days we have been exploring the unexpected treasures in rather ordinary words.
-Today we break that trend with a truly extraordinary word.
+Notes: Today we have a truly extraordinary word.
 Unlike quiddity, which makes a thing the type of thing it is (a hothead, a loving mother, a glutton), haecceity, which originally means "thisness", refers to what makes us a specific individual.

 In Play: If you have friends who have taken a medieval philosophy course or two, feel free to say things like this around them: "My printer's nature is pretty much that of all others except that printing Rs upside down is a part of its haecceity."
 However, we should not confuse this word with eccentricity; a haecceity may be perfectly normal: "John Long's travels have left him with a haecceity ill at ease with those of us who have not seen the entire world."